smurfcoders/fastapi-hosting/README.md

 # Fastapi-hosting
 Complete Guide for hosting fastapi.
-Below are the steps for hosting fastapi on aws ec2 and access it through anywhere on the internet.
+Below are the steps for hosting fastapi on aws ec2 and access it through anywhere on the internet.<br>
 [Click here for complete video](https://youtu.be/_719QPPARUw)

 <h1 align="center">